jonathan-s/django-sockpuppet/docs/persistence.md

 ## The Django session object

 The `session` object will persist across multiple requests; indeed, you can open multiple browser tabs and they will all share the same `session.session_key` value on the server.
-See for yourself: you can create a new session using Incognito Mode or using a 2nd web browser.
+See for yourself: you can create a new session using Incognito Mode or using a second web browser.

 We can update our earlier example to use the session object, and it will now persist across multiple browser tabs and refreshes: